 Broadening Participation

-• Many NSF COLDEX programs are specifically designed to reach communities underrepresented in STEM.
+• Many NSF COLDEX programs are specifically designed to reach communities who have not historically participated in STEM at high levels.
 Our professional development programs for teachers and college faculty are focused on people who serve those communities.
-Our REU program, graduate student assistantships, and early career researcher scholarships will also provide opportunities for students from historically disadvantaged groups.
+Our REU program, graduate student assistantships, and early career researcher scholarships will also provide opportunities for a broad range of students.
 New partnerships in these areas are welcome and will be actively explored.

 For more information about NSF COLDEX programs in Broadening Participation contact Director for Broadening Participation Dr. Erin Pettit.